If you could wear the same hairstyle to work everyday without feeling judged or having to put up with people giving you

 If you could have a lunch date with one woman you admire – who would that be and what would you ask her?

 Meghan Markle.
 Her story and the barriers she has crossed excites me.
-How do you go from being an actress, mixed race and American to becoming the Princess of Sussex?
+How do you go from being an actress, mixed race and American to becoming the Duchess of Sussex?
 I will be very interested in knowing how she took that bold step, how she decided to take that step to let go of her freedom and still retain her initial identity?
-Just to have the conversation on how you preserve your original brand and not allow it to be swallowed by a new one.
+I would love to have the conversation on how she preserved her original brand and not allow it to be swallowed by a new one.

 If you could wear the same hairstyle to work every day, it would be?